-I specialize in travel, sustainability, wildlife, conservation, science, history, profiles, and philanthropy/nonprofits.
-Regional expertise in Scandinavia, Latin America, New England, Pacific NW.
+I specialize in travel, outdoor recreation, sustainability, wildlife, conservation, history, and profiles of interesting people and organizations.
+Regional expertise in Scandinavia, Latin America, New England, Pacific Northwest.

 The quiet Massachusetts towns that sparked a revolution